-With numerous styles to pick from, a new garage door is one of the easiest and fastest ways to boost your curb appeal.
+With numerous styles to choose from, a new garage door, provided by experts like Family Christian Doors, is one of the easiest and fastest ways to enhance your curb appeal.
 If you use the garage for workshop activities, for example, a replacement door with windows for natural light and better insulation can make the space more comfortable and practical.
 According to Warren Wilson, owner of Wilson Homes in Vancouver and a general contractor, the cost vs value remodelling data proves that a garage door has one of the highest returns on investments compared to other home improvement projects.

 4. Kitchen Countertops